Alcedema/dockerfiles/urlwatch/README.md

 ## Cron
 By default, 30 minutes CRON is added.
 To change, use "crontab -e" and edit the line.
+Keep in mind that when updating the image; the original CRON is used.
+If you have changed crontab do not forget to change it back.
+I will most likely remove the automated cron and add the information in the README.md file.

 ## References